mmottl/lacaml/README.txt

 You can make use of this library by referring to the corresponding module you need for your precision and number type:

-  open Lacaml.Impl.S
+  open Lacaml.S
-  open Lacaml.Impl.D
+  open Lacaml.D
-  open Lacaml.Impl.C
+  open Lacaml.C
-  open Lacaml.Impl.Z
+  open Lacaml.Z

 These modules become available if you link against the "lacaml"-library, which is produced by this distribution.
 You also need to link against the "bigarray"-library provided by the OCaml-distribution and do not use findlib to resolve dependencies automatically.
-The "Lacaml.Impl.?"-modules implement the BLAS/LAPACK-interface, and
-their corresponding submodules "Vec" and "Mat" provide for vector and matrix operations that relate to the given precision and number type.
+The "Lacaml.?"-modules implement the BLAS/LAPACK-interface, and their corresponding submodules "Vec" and "Mat" provide for vector and matrix operations that relate to the given precision and number type.

 Most functions allow optional arguments (= default arguments).
 If you do not provide them at the call-site, sane defaults will be used instead.